List of awards and nominations received by Rahat Fateh Ali Khan: Pakistan Media Awards

 The Pakistan Media Awards (commonly known as the PMA), are a set of awards given annually for radio, television, film, and theater achievements.
 The awards are given each year at a formal ceremony.

 UK Asian Music Awards

 Filmfare Awards

 The Filmfare Awards are a set of awards that honour artistic and technical excellence in the Hindi-language film industry of India.
 Rahat has been nominated five times and won one award.

 IIFA Awards

 The International Indian Film Academy Awards (also known as the IIFA Awards) are a set of awards presented annually by the International Indian Film Academy to honor both artistic and technical excellence of professionals in Bollywood, the Hindi language film industry.
 Atif Aslam has won one award, with four additional nominations.

 Star Screen Awards

 The Screen Awards is an annual awards ceremony held in India honoring professional excellence in Bollywood.
-Atif has won twice.
+Rahat has won twice.